osfarm/osfarm.github.io/community.md

 ---
-title: Who's using GitHub?
+title: Who's work on Open source Farm Technologies?
 layout: support-page
-description: Government agencies at the national, state, and local level use GitHub to share and collaborate.
-If you don't see your organization on this list, follow the instructions below to add it!
+description: Projects link with Farming, agriculture and open source.
+If you don't see your organization on this list, follow the instructions below !
 permalink: /community/
 ---
 <div id="to-top" class="text-center border-top border-bottom mb-3 mb-md-5">